How to Transition to Google Responsive Search Ads

 “The ways people search are constantly changing.
 In fact, 15% of search queries every day are new searches we’ve never seen before.
 As consumer trends shift and evolve, it’s more important than ever to make it easier for people to connect with your business through relevant and helpful ads.”

-What Are Responsive Search Ads?
+What Are Responsive Search Ads, Anyway?

 Responsive search ads (RSAs) are types of Google pay-per-click ads that use artificial intelligence (AI) to learn about a consumer and optimize ad spending for the advertiser.
 These ads pull from a list of headlines and descriptions to link content with consumers’ search queries in real-time.